 You can’t tell yourself to you snap out of it.
 Sometimes it requires you to do some rewiring of your habits.
 Dr. Brewer recommends that you give your brain a “Bigger Better Offer” or (B.B.O.).”
 What the BBO is saying, is get a reward for yourself that’s more substantial than the avoidance is giving your brain.

 Forgive yourself quickly whenever you dilly dally.
 Other times you can stop procrastinating by merely establishing goals and routine.
-And, if that doesn’t work, then you should also try out the following techniques to overcome procrastination once and for all.
+And, if that doesn’t work, then you should also try out the following techniques to overcome procrastination.

 According to Princeton University’s McGraw Center for Teaching and Learning, the first steps to overcoming procrastination is to understand the reasons why you procrastinate: